Feedback Loops & Label API: Labeling and feedback best practices

 Overview

 At its heart, machine learning algorithms learn from good and bad examples.
-Our machine learning solutions learn from transaction labels and take states resulting from rules or manual investigations into account.
-Using positive and negative transaction labels to give the most accurate feedback and rule out false positives.
-Providing feedback labels to SEON Machine Learning to optimize the performance and customize to the use case you want to apply Blackbox Score and Machine Learning Rules
+Our machine learning solutions’ performance can be boosted significantly by providing transaction labels based on outcomes of manual investigations or downstream evaluations by systems such as payment processors or credit checks .
+Using positive and negative transaction labels gives the most accurate feedback and rules out false positives.
+Providing feedback labels to SEON Machine Learning to optimize the performance and customize to the use case you want to apply the Blackbox Score and Machine Learning Rules.

 Feedback loops